apify/apify-docs/content/academy/web_scraping_for_beginners/data_extraction/using_devtools.md

 document.querySelectorAll('.product-item');
 ```

-It will return a `NodeList` with many results.
+It will return a `NodeList` (a type of array) with many results.
 Expand the results by clicking the small arrow button and then hover over the third (number 2, indexing starts at 0) element in the list.
 You'll find that it's the Sony subwoofer we're looking for.

 ![Hover over a query result]({{@asset web_scraping_for_beginners/data_extraction/images/devtools-collection-query-all.webp}})